warmcat/libwebsockets/README.md

 ## New features on master

+ - `LWS_WITH_NETWORK` cmake option (default on) allows one-step removal of vhost, wsi, roles, event loop and all network-related code from the build.
+This enables use-cases where you actually need unrelated features like JOSE or FTS compactly.  lws_context still exists and if tls is enabled, the tls-related code is still built so the crypto is available, just nothing related to network.

  - New Crypto-agile APIs + JOSE / JWS / JWE / JWK support... apis work exactly
    the same with OpenSSL or mbedTLS tls library backends, and allow key cycling and crypto algorithm changes while allowing for grace periods